Rainminds/.github/profile/README.md

 Authority is often evaluated in one system and enforced in another:

-- Policy engines detached from execution runtime
+- Policy engines detached from runtime
-- Human approvals recorded outside the workflow state graph
+- Human approvals outside the workflow state graph
-- Logs capturing events without structural binding to execution state
+- Logs recording events without structural binding

-In such systems, authority exists as a record — not as canonical execution state.
+Gantral binds authority directly to deterministic workflow state transitions.

-Gantral binds authority directly to deterministic workflow transitions.
+Authority becomes canonical execution state — not an after-the-fact record.

 ---